 LOVE-ONENESS

-Love can be considered a raw constructive force.
-The Path of the Way considers even small gestures, such as toward your spouse, those whom you may not know, love relative to your labor, appreciation for your surroundings, and taking positive actions, all move as this constructive force.
-This article deals with Love and Oneness and why Love is a creative and unifying force.
-Unlocking these mysteries can only come by way of practicing such attributes as Love, Unity, and Oneness.
-Although this is not an article on Christology, some scriptures allude to this subject.
+This article deals with Love as a creative and unifying force.
+The Path of the Way considers even small gestures of love, such as toward your spouse, those whom you may not know, love relative to your labor, appreciation for your surroundings, and taking positive actions, all move as love’s constructive force.

 One reason the Path of The Way is often named the Path of Love owes mainly to scriptures in Matthew, found in 22.37-39; repeated in Mark, 12.30-33, and Luke 10.27.
 The furtherance of the love theme is continued in John from 13.34 through 16.27.